-- Completed and signed Application for Admission - A nonrefundable application fee of \$40 for domestic applicants and \$55 U.S. dollars for international applicants paid by a cashier's check or money order to Clark Atlanta University. - Official final transcripts from each undergraduate and graduate institution attended sent directly from the institution to the Office of Student Recruitment and Admissions at Clark Atlanta University (a transcript "issued to the student" will not be accepted) - Official GRE Report of Scores or GMAT Preadmission Report (if applicable) as required by the School.
+- Completed and signed online or paper Application for Admission - A nonrefundable application fee of \$40 for domestic applicants and \$55 U.S. dollars for international applicants paid by a cashier's check or money order to Clark Atlanta University. - An official transcript for the conferred bachelor's and master's degrees from an accredited institution, recognized by the U.S. Department of Education. - o For master's applicants, the conferred bachelor's degree transcript is required. - o For doctoral applicants, both the conferred bachelor's and/or master's degree transcripts are required. - Official GRE Report of Scores or GMAT Preadmission Report (if applicable) as required by the School.
 Applications for the GRE and GMAT examinations are obtainable from the Educational Testing Service (ETS) website.
 Test scores more than five years old are unacceptable. - Three letters of recommendation.
 The letters of recommendation can be submitted by email to GraduateAdmissions@cau.edu. - Current Resume.
 The resume can be submitted by email to GraduateAdmissions@cau.edu. - A Dean of Students Certification form from the last institution attended (only required of applicants who have attended an institution within the last two years).
 The Dean of Students or the administrative officer in charge of disciplinary records must complete this form and mail it directly to the Clark Atlanta University Office of Student Recruitment and Admissions. - Supplemental Documents required by schools as follows: Contact the academic department for your intended area of study for additional information or visit www.cau.edu.